NG-NEST/ng-nest/lib/ng-nest/ui/find/docs/readme.en_US.md

 ---
-label: 'Find 查找带回'
+label: 'Find'
 category: 'Form'
 ---

-# Find 查找带回
+# Find

-通过弹框选择一条或多条数据。
+Select one or more data from the pop-up box.

 ## Used alone